-Adults can support the growth and development of child communication and language by providing a rich and engaging language environment throughout the activities they engage in every day.
-As children's communication grows, adult communication should also grow, becoming more complex and diverse, building in new vocabulary, and providing opportunities for more complex back-and-forth conversations.
+Adults the growth can support and development of child communication and language by providing a rich and engaging language environment throughout the activities they engage in every day.
+As children's communication grows, adult communication should also grow, becoming more complex and diverse, building in new vocabulary, and providing opportunities for more complex backand-forth conversations.